Helicity correlation of dihadron in current and target fragmentation regions of unpolarized SIDIS: Acknowledgments

 \section{Acknowledgments}

 We thank Jian-Ping Ma for useful discussions.
 This work is supported by Natural Science Foundation of China under grant No.~12405156, 12005122, the Shandong Province Natural Science Foundation under grant No.~2023HWYQ-011, ZFJH202303, ZR2020QA082, the Taishan fellowship of Shandong Province for junior scientists, and Youth Innovation Team Program of Higher Education Institutions in Shandong Province (Grant No. 2023KJ126) as well as the Research Council of Finland, the Centre of Excellence in Quark Matter and projects 338263 and 359902, and the European Research Council (ERC, grant agreements No. ERC-2023-101123801 GlueSatLight and No. ERC-2018-ADG-835105 YoctoLHC).
+The content of this article does not reflect the official opinion of the European Union and responsibility for the information and views expressed therein lies entirely with the authors.